Informational Design of Dynamic Multi-Agent System: SMPE Implementability

-In Lemma \ref{lemma:Bellman_recursive_optimality}, (\ref{eq:Bellma_optimality_V})-(\ref{eq:Bellma_optimality_J_DS}) \big(resp. (\ref{eq:Bellma_optimality_V})-(\ref{eq:Bellma_optimality_J_DS})\big) constitute a recursive representation of a DS-O-SMPBE \big(resp.
-Bayesian O-SMPBE\big).
-Jointly, (\ref{eq:Bellma_optimality_V})-(\ref{eq:Bellma_optimality_J_DS}) require that \textit{(i)} the expected payoff of each agent $i$ is maximized by his equilibrium policy $\pi^{*}_{i}$ in every state and every signal selected according to any possible equilibrium selection rule $\bar{\beta}_{i}$, \textit{(ii)} the expected payoff of each agent $i$ is maximized by the obedient selection rule $\beta^{*}_{i}$ in every state when the action is taken by any possible corresponding equilibrium policy $\bar{\pi}_{i}$, and \textit{(iii)} $\bar{\beta}_{i} = \beta^{*}_{i}$ and $\bar{\pi}_{i} = \pi^{*}_{i}$ (given that his opponents are using any arbitrary selection rule but following O-SMPBE policy profile.)
-Similar interpretation can be done for Bayesian O-SMPBE, given that each agent $i$'s opponents are following Bayesian O-SMPBE strategy profile.
+In Lemma \ref{lemma:Bellman_recursive_optimality}, (\ref{eq:Bellma_optimality_V})-(\ref{eq:Bellma_optimality_J_DS}) \big(resp. (\ref{eq:Bellma_optimality_V})-(\ref{eq:Bellma_optimality_J_Bayesian})\big) constitute a recursive representation of a DS-O-SMPE \big(resp.
+Bayesian O-SMPE\big).
+Jointly, (\ref{eq:Bellma_optimality_V})-(\ref{eq:Bellma_optimality_J_DS}) require that \textit{(i)} the expected payoff of each agent $i$ is maximized by his equilibrium policy $\pi^{*}_{i}$ in every state and every signal selected according to any possible equilibrium selection rule $\bar{\beta}_{i}$, \textit{(ii)} the expected payoff of each agent $i$ is maximized by the obedient selection rule $\beta^{*}_{i}$ in every state when the action is taken by any possible corresponding equilibrium policy $\bar{\pi}_{i}$, and \textit{(iii)} $\bar{\beta}_{i} = \beta^{*}_{i}$ and $\bar{\pi}_{i} = \pi^{*}_{i}$ (given that his opponents are using any arbitrary selection rule but following O-SMPE policy profile.)
+Similar interpretation can be done for Bayesian O-SMPE, given that each agent $i$'s opponents are following Bayesian O-SMPE strategy profile.